A faulty fuel pressure regulator is a ubiquitous part to cause a lot of engine problems.

 Understanding Your Vehicle’s Fuel System

 There are two basic types of fuel systems found in the cars: Continuous return fuel system and Return-less fuel system.

 The Continuous return fuel system is mostly found in old vehicles.
 It makes use of a fuel pump through which the fuel is delivered from the tank to the fuel rail.
-The fuel pump delivers excess fuel which is why a regulator is installed to maintain a proper pressure and deliver the extra fuel back to the tank.
+The fuel pump provides excess fuel which is why a regulator is installed to maintain proper pressure and produce the extra fuel back to the tank.
 The fuel pressure regulator is controlled by engine vacuum and can be found mounted on the fuel rail.

 Diagnosing Fuel Pressure Regulator with a Fuel Pressure Gauge

 The best way to check the Fuel Pressure Regulator for leaks is with a Fuel Pressure Gauge.
 This test checks if the Fuel Pressure Regulator is appropriately regulating the line pressure according to the changes in engine vacuum.

 Keep the engine running and disconnect the vacuum hose from the regulator.
 With the line disconnected, the fuel system pressure will increase by 8 to 10 psi.
 If there isn’t any change, that means the pressure regulator is faulty and needs to be replaced.

 On newer cars, the Fuel Pressure Regulator can be conveniently checked through an OBD2 scanner at any auto repair shop or do it at home, but it’s always a good idea to check it the manual way also.
 If you are interested in an OBD2 scanner to use at home, you can check out our review article: OBD2 scanner review

 I do not have a fuel pressure tester at home but want one, and you can check it out here on Amazon: Fuel pressure tester